jhajek/Linux-text-book-part-2/Chapter-02/chapter-02.md

 >  Permission to use, copy, modify, and/or distribute this software for any purpose with or without fee is hereby granted, provided that the above copyright notice and this permission notice appear in all copies.

+The ISC is responsible for maintaining critical internet infrastructure pieces.
+They create an maintain the BIND9 DNS server that runs the majority of the internet backbone DNS (Root Servers).
+They also created the ISC dhcp server (dhcpd) that is a very mature dhcp server widely deployed.

+In addition to those two critical pieces of software the ISC license is the perfered license for software developed for the [OpenBSD](https://en.wikipedia.org/wiki/OpenBSD "OpenBSD") project and for the [Node.js npm](https://en.wikipedia.org/wiki/Node.js "npm") project.
+It is a *free* software license and is compatible with the GPL.

 ### BSD-style

 #### BSD 3-Clause "New" or "Revised" license